Scramocell/NEA/README.md

 # NEA
 This is my NEA A level project to develop an AI that can play Chinese Checkers against 5 other entities.
 Originally the game will be 1v1 with two agents this will slowly scale to 6v6.
 The final plan is to be able to play a 6v6 game without having 5 other people to play with.

+# Actual Project
+The actual project is run through main.py.
+So it is possible to play against AI agents with the program always creating a game of 6 players including yourself.
+The UI is not very elegant: The image is pixelated, the window is a fixed size and the buttons and ui elements are plain rectangles.
+The AI works but is slow, the first solution would be to implement threading to allow the AI to work simultaneously.

 # Reinforcement 1
 This is my first prototype of reinforcement learning, it is copied from a tutorial by 'Sentdex', a great youtube programming tutorial channel, as part of his reinforcement learning course.
 I claim no ownership of the code except for a few variable name changes to improve readability.